fahimtq1/vprofile-cloud-project/README.md

 ### Services

-- **NGINX**- a web service used for load balancing and reverse proxying
+- **NGINX/Load balancer(ALB)**- a web service used for load balancing and reverse proxying (in this case we will be using an Application Load Balancer in place of the NGINX service)
 - **Tomcat**- an application service used to run JAVA server pages that are based on web applications
 - **RabbitMQ**- a message broker/queuing agent service (used as a dummy service in this project)
 - **Memcached**- database caching service